MatthewScholefield/mine-ds/README.md

 # Mine-DS
 A 2D survival NDS game inspired by Minecraft.
-The current version incorperates a variety of survival features such as:
+The current version incorporates a variety of survival features such as:
 - Inventory
 - Crafting
 - Zombies